Assembly-Language/github-with-assembly-abidali2005/README.md

 remarks about sum-odd

-; In this task we have to calculate the sum of all odd numbers in an array , for this we will see all the odd numbers ; then we will calculate its sum , also used jump command if the numbers is even it will skip addition.
-Thirldly, will ; count and display total odd numbers
+; This task involves calculating the sum of all odd numbers in an array.
+; The program identifies odd numbers, adds them to the sum, and uses a jump command to bypass even numbers.
+; Additionally, it keeps track of the total count of odd numbers and displays the result.

 remarks about sum-pos
-; So in this Task we have to calculate the sum of positive Numbers in an array For this we will first check the Positive ; Numbers in array , then we will calculate its Sum and lastly we will also count the total positive numbers ; in the array
+; In this task, we need to find the sum of all positive numbers in an array.
+; The program will first identify the positive numbers, then calculate their sum, ; and finally, it will count and display the total number of positive numbers in the array.